tylerapear/NESY-Engine/docs/classes/entities/Player.md

 ```

 ## Dependencies
--`pygame`: Used for keyboard input (pygame.key.get_pressed()) and core game engine functionalities.
+- `pygame`: Used for keyboard input (pygame.key.get_pressed()) and core game engine functionalities.
--`classes.entities.Creature`: The parent class from which Player inherits core attributes and methods like health, position, animation, basic movement, and damage handling.
+- `Creature`: The parent class from which Player inherits core attributes and methods like health, position, animation, basic movement, and damage handling.

 ## Notes